5 Hashimoto’s Flare Up Causes

 Certain Nutrients & Minerals

-When taking thyroid medication to manage your Hashimoto’s symptoms, certain nutrients and minerals can interfere with the effectiveness of your medication.
-Inference in your medication can trigger a flare-up by causing thyroid autoimmunity and an imbalance in your thyroid hormone levels.
+When taking thyroid medication to manage your Hashimoto’s symptoms, certain vitamins and minerals can interfere with the effectiveness of your medication.
+Interference in your medication can trigger a flare-up by causing thyroid autoimmunity and an imbalance in your thyroid hormone levels.
 Common nutrients and minerals that can inference with thyroid functioning are calcium, iron, multivitamins containing iron, and antacids containing magnesium or aluminum.
 So check the labels on your vitamins!

 Symptoms of Hashimoto’s Flare-Ups